prateekjaindev/digitalocean-kubernetes-challenge/readme.md

 Now we are ready to install the chart.
 For that just run these commands:
 ![3.PNG](images/3.PNG)

-## 3. Check the namespace, services and pods
+## 3. Check the namespace, services, and pods

 After running the above command I waited for sometime and then ran the following command to check the objects